 T.I.
-Fiercely Defends Michael Jackson’s Legacy Following Controversial “Leaving Neverland’ Documentary
+Fiercely Defends Michael Jackson’s Legacy Following Controversial ‘Leaving Neverland’ Documentary

 One of the Grammy Award-winning singer’s fans even tweeted an argument with a different perspective on the situation.
 The fan claimed the accusers’ statements could likely make things difficult for men with good intentions.

 For years, Michael Jackson has been accused of indecent behavior with young boys who regularly visited his Neverland Ranch.
-Initially, Michael defended his friendships with children insisting he had no ill intent.
+Initially, Michael defended his friendships with children, insisting he had no ill intent.
 Then, in 2004, things took a turn for the worse when the singer was hit with molestation charges.
 However, in 2005, he was acquitted of charges in connection with the alleged molestation of a 13-year-old boy named Gavin Arvizo.